neurologic/Comparative-Animal-Behavior/understanding-behavior/navigation.md

 ---

+So far we have covered a lot of examples for the encoding of **heading** (direction) in the nervous and genetic systems. **Distance** is another critical piece of information for many navigation tasks.

 ## Distance (Case Study: Ants)

 The navigation strategies of *Cataglyphis* ants have been extensively studied for decades.
 These ants are *thermophiles* that thrive in harsh desert environments.
 Remarkably, they can navigate long distances with few visual landmarks.